Is there something that would improve your work and well-being? You could use your appraisal to discuss these ideas.

 Display screen equipment (DSE) assessment

-Since your last appraisal you may require a DSE assessment as your work station might need adjustment.
+Since your last appraisal you may require a DSE assessment as your workstation might need adjustment.
 For example, you may require a more suitable keyboard or headphones.

 Inclusion and well-being

-Menopause Support and passport
+Menopause Support and Passport

-The Trust is committed to the wellbeing of our staff and want to ensure all staff are aware of support that is available.
-This includes women who will go through the menopause, as well as men who may experience the andropause, or support women both at work and in their personal lives.
-For more resources please see the intranet.
+The Trust is committed to the well-being of our staff and wants to ensure all staff are aware of support that is available.
+This includes women who will go through the menopause, as well as men who may experience the andropause, and support both at work and in their personal lives.

 The menopause passport has been designed to give staff the confidence and the opportunity to discuss how the menopause is impacting them at work.
 It also gives managers an opportunity to ask questions and for the correct support and adjustments to be put in place.
 The passport should be signed by both the staff member and the manager to acknowledge they both agree to the adjustments.

-The menopause passport can follow a member of staff between roles in the Trust, stay valid when managers change and should be updated when necessary, to review if the staff member’s needs or the role has changed.
+The menopause passport can follow a member of staff between roles in the Trust, stay valid when managers change and should be updated, when necessary, to review if the staff member’s needs or the role has changed.

-Last reviewed: 10 May 2023
+Last reviewed: 23 October 2023